a-renzini/pygwb/docs/workflow.rst

 .. tip::

-    Need a reminder about multiple jobs being submitted to the cluster?
+    Need a reminder about multiple jobs being submitted to the cluster through Condor?
 Check out the tutorial on multiple jobs `here <multiple_jobs.html>`_.

 In addition, a configuration file needs to be passed to the script through the ``--configfile`` argument.
 An example of a possible configuration file for the workflow is provided in the ``pygwb`` repo `here <https://github.com/a-renzini/pygwb/blob/master/pygwb_pipe/workflow_config.ini>`_.
 The configuration file is divided into different categories, which we discuss step by step below.

-A first part of the file contains general information to initialize the worksflow, such as the interferometers for which to retrieve data, the duration of the jobs, as well as the start and end time for which to analyze data.
+A first part of the file contains general information to initialize the workflow, such as the interferometers for which to retrieve data, the duration of the jobs, as well as the start and end time for which to analyze data.

 .. code-block:: shell